oatlog/oatlog/doc/planning_report/main.typ

 = Risk analysis and ethical considerations

-We do not think there are any severe ethical considerations for this project since there are no research participants involved.
-However, the impact of the correctness of our engine is amplified by any users of it since user code correctness depends on our engine, so we need to be careful about correctness.
+We do not think there are any severe ethical considerations for this project since no research participants are involved.
+However, the impact of the correctness of our engine is amplified by any users since user code correctness depends on our engine, so we need to be careful about correctness.
 One potential pitfall for us is that we implement semantics that are different from what the users expect or add unsound optimizations.
-It is therefore important that we specify our behavior and try to statically prevent bug classes in our compiler where possible.
-We think the cost of our and faculty time for this project is outweighed by its research value.
+It is therefore important that we specify our behavior and statically prevent bug classes in our compiler where possible.
+We think the cost in terms of our own and faculty time for this project is outweighed by its research value.

 = Time plan

-See next page.
+See the next page.
 Generally, we plan to use an iterative workflow with an early end-to-end working compiler.
 This provides us with time to investigate techniques for implementing the engine internals, as well as time to specify our semantics relatively early.